andrew/ultimate-awesome/README.md

 - [awesome-sailfishos](https://github.com/sailfishos-community/awesome-sailfishos) - A curated list of awesome Sailfish OS resources .
 - [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
 Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
 - [awesome-electronics](https://github.com/techgaun/awesome-electronics) - My personal list of electronics resources for DIY.
-- [awesome-mantine](https://github.com/xiaohanyu/awesome-mantine) - A curated list of mantine docs, libs and resources.
 - [awesome-payload](https://github.com/danailminchev/awesome-payload) - :sunglasses: A curated list of awesome Payload resources for users and developers.
 - [awesome-decoupled-cms](https://github.com/franz-josef-kaiser/awesome-decoupled-cms) - Awesome list of Headless CMS solutions.
 Hosted and self-hosted.
 Open source as well.
 - [awesome-osx](https://github.com/marceloboeira/awesome-osx) - :package: Awesome stuff for macOS.